rfg74/rfg74.github.io/Lab1.md

 *insert video of blink here*

-Step 3 consisted of following Exammple Serial.
+Step 3 consisted of following Example4_Serial.
 This example allowed me to type in a character input and then in turn recieve those same characters as an output in the Serial monitor.

 *insert video of serial here*

 Step 4 tested the temperature sensor using the Example2_analogRead.
 As you can see below, pressing on the sensor, effectively warming it up, causes the temperature in the Serial monitor to slowly increase.

 *insert vieo of temperature sensor*

+I then tested the Artemis board's built in microphone using Example1_MicrophoneOutput.
+I spoke into the microphone with varying pitch to see if the microphone would in turn fluctuate at the proper corresponding pitch.

+*insert video of microphone test*

+## Part B